nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Chapters/Git/GitHub and GitLab.md

 #### Creating an issue and its associated branch in the repo
 1. Create an issue
 2. In the opening comment to that issue, create tasks to complete using `- [ ]`
-3. Create a branch for that issue
+3. Create a branch for that issue directly on GitHub/GitLab
 	- if the issue is called "Create Outcome Variable" and it is issue #4, create a branch called issue4_create_outcome_variable

 #### Working locally